starr749/ios_config/README.md

 # ios_config

-This gen provides an easy way to generate profiles and configuration payloads for use with Apple iOS devices.
+This gem provides an easy way to generate profiles and configuration payloads for use with Apple iOS devices.
 These profiles and payloads can be delivered via Apple MDM or Apple's Configurator or iPhone Configuration Utility (IPCU).

 Not all of the possible configuration payloads have been implemented yet.
 Some options may be missing.
 If you need a particular payload or need additional support from an existing payload, please fork and implement it so that we can all benefit from your efforts!